ounsworth/cms-dhkem/draft-ietf-ounsworth-cms-dhkem.md

 # Security Considerations

-This document does not add any security considerations above those already present for the Epheremal-Static mode of the underlying (EC)DH primitive and in {{RFC9180}}.
+This document does not add any security considerations above those already present for the Ephemeral-Static mode of the underlying (EC)DH primitive and in {{RFC9180}}.